JonasLeonhard/JonasLeonhard/README.md

   </code>
 </p>

-*NOTE: Top languages are not an indication of my skill level, it's a simple github metric of pure lines of code i have in my repositories of a respective language.
-Boilerplate heavy languages & frameworks might influence the results.*
+*Note: Top languages are not an indication of my skill level, they are a simple github metric of pure lines of code i have in my repositories of any respective language.
+Boilerplate heavy languages & frameworks might influence this results.*
 <p>
   <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs?username=jonasleonhard&show_icons=true&locale=en&layout=compact" alt="jonasleonhard" />
 </p>